 All carbs are not created equal.
 Yes, some can contribute to weight gain—namely, refined carbs such as white flour, white bread, and white rice.
 But complex carbohydrates, found in foods like brown rice, oatmeal, and whole-wheat flour, can actually help you lose weight, according to a 2017 study published in the American Journal of Clinical Nutrition.
 In the study, participants who consumed whole grains burned around 100 more calories per day, as well as had increased metabolic rates and fecal energy losses, than those who consumed refined grains.
-Plus, “good” carbs contain fiber or protein and keep you full longer.
+And don’t forget that fruits and vegetables are actually the healthiest whole food carbs of them all.
+“Good” complex carbs contain fiber or protein and keep you full longer.
 Of course, you shouldn’t go crazy with the carbs (or most other foods), but if you stick to the daily recommended intake, you could reap the benefits of weight loss and improved overall health over time.
 Read on to find out 11 health “myths” that turned out to be true.

 - Chest Journal: “Chicken Soup Inhibits Neutrophil Chemotaxis In Vitro”